yutianqi198/yutianqi198.github.io/_pages/about.md

 nav_order: 1  # 导航栏位置
 ---

-Yu Tianqi is currently pursuing a master's degree in Communication at Nanjing University.
-She enjoys anime and alternative music, is very friendly, but sometimes behaves in an unconventional manner.
-She is interested in the field of communication sociology and is currently a novice researcher without any outstanding achievements.
-During the next three years of her master's program, she hopes to focus on a specific group, provide them with sufficient understanding, conduct a solid field investigation, and study diligently while constantly improving.
-At the same time, she wants to find a job that she likes, can support herself and her family.
-Finally, she hopes that people can understand each other, communicate rationally, and achieve world peace.
+I am currently pursuing a master's degree in Communication at Nanjing University.I enjoy anime and alternative music and am very friendly.
+My research focuses on the sociology of knowledge, and I hope to explore the new missions and potential pathways for intellectuals in this era of diverse and contending voices.
+Over the next three years of my master's program, I aspire to study diligently, grow continuously, and seek to understand myself, understand others, and ultimately gain a deeper understanding of the society we inhabit.

 <br>